Azure Pipelines for Azure Database for MySQL - Flexible Server

 This quickstart uses the resources created in either of these guides as a starting point:

-- Create an Azure Database for MySQL Flexible Server instance by using the Azure portal or Azure CLI.
+- Create an Azure Database for MySQL Flexible Server instance by using the Quickstart: Create an instance of Azure Database for MySQL with the Azure portal or Quickstart: Create an instance of Azure Database for MySQL - Flexible Server by using the Azure CLI.

 Use SQL file